ududsha/ServerlessCalculator/README.md

 # ServerlessCalculator
-This is a sample calculator app created using Auth0's webtask.io
+This is a simple calculator app created using Auth0's webtask.io

 How to use this calculator:
 1. Create a webtask.io account.